migramirez2/Harmony-ONE/progress/theo-perisic.md

+2024-09-11 Wed: Review of sy.country with Artem, synthetix protocol coming soon to Harmony.
+Bounty invoice confirmed, awaiting confirmation from Colossus, announcement will be made shortly after.

+2024-09-10 Tue: [GX technical documentation](https://harmonyone.notion.site/GX-Technical-Documentation-cca26326258d400cab08f6c3d49013eb?pvs=4) contracts added.
+Still waiting on panoptic demo, sync with Sun for release date.

+2024-09-09 Mon: Sync with Li and Alaina for telegram issues brought up by community.
+Adding moderator.
+Insight: worth cleaning up as we transition to producing telegram mini-apps, community chat should be a great place to test new products.

+2024-09-08 Sun: (3.0h) X space with community, covering decentralized finance initiatives, recovery multisig custodian elections, and staking dashboard improvements.

+2024-09-07 Sat: (2.0h) Confirmation with Colossus for bug bounty to be sent early next week.

 2024-09-06 Fri: Removed key features not yet implemented from GX technical documentation and added in new features as well as a Fee Distribution section.
 1.country domain troubleshooting with Aaron, sent information to Alaina, will help update our documentation on usage.

 2024-09-05 Thu: Twitter space speaker with community, announcing GX progress, panoptic demo, and OpenOcean response for potential integration of Swap for next week.
 Contacted listings exchange with updated information.